A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Finally, let us create images of the system using \lmpcmd{dump image}:

 \paragraph{GCMC simulation}

 To prepare for the GCMC simulation, let us add the following lines into \flecmd{gcmc.lmp}:

-Two different thermostats are used for $\text{SiO}_2$ and $\text{H}_2\text{O}$, respectively.
-Using separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
-It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.
-The \lmpcmd{compute\_modify} command with the \lmpcmd{dynamic yes} option for water is used to specify that the number of molecules will not be constant.
+Here, the \lmpcmd{fix nvt} applies only to the water molecules, so the atoms in the silica remain fixed.
+The \lmpcmd{compute\_modify} command with the \lmpcmd{dynamic/dof yes} option is used for water to account for the fact that the number of molecules is not constant.

 Finally, let us use the \lmpcmd{fix gcmc} and perform the grand canonical Monte Carlo steps.
 Add the following lines into \flecmd{gcmc.lmp}: